-During the three months ended March 31, 2013, cash used by our operating activities, excluding changes in working capital, was \$0.4 million compared to cash used of \$0.5 million in the same period the prior year.
-Changes in working capital were negative \$0.1 million, down slightly from the same period in 2012.
-During the quarter, we also paid out previously accrued restructuring costs.
+During the first half of 2013, cash used by our operating activities, excluding changes in working capital, was \$1.8 million which is up from \$1.6 million in the same period in 2012.
+Changes in non-cash working capital were positive \$1.3 million, up from \$0.1 million from the same period in 2012.
 We actively manage our working capital by monitoring inventory turnover data, collection of accounts receivable, and taking advantage of trade discounts and/or extended payment terms granted by suppliers.